 GENERAL INFORMATION The roofing material is asphalt composition shingles.
 The slope or pitch of the roof is medium in some areas and steep in others.
 Metal gutters are used to collect the roof water drainage.
-The roof is approximately 15 years old.

-INSPECTION METHOD The roof was too steep to walk on safely.
-Therefore the inspector examined the roof from the edge and from the ground.
+The roof is approximately 18 years old.
+INSPECTION METHOD The inspection of this roof was conducted from the lower roofs surface.
+The inspector walked on the lower roof and made a visual inspection of the components listed below.

-CHIMNEYS The visible portion of the metal, factory-built chimney is properly installed and in good

 FLASHINGS Metal flashings are used to seal around chimneys, vents and roof to wall intersections.
 The flashings are properly installed and are performing their intended function.
+MAINTENANCE AND REPAIRS The roof is in need of routine maintenance.
+The surface should be treated for moss, lichen, and algae growth, then brushed and washed off with a high volume low pressure hose to remove moss and organic debris.
+Performing this maintenance will improve the appearance and increase the life expectancy of the roof.

-GENERAL COMMENTS The roof is worn but remains in serviceable condition.
+The roof is worn but remains in serviceable condition.
 With proper maintenance, this roof should remain serviceable for up to 5 more years.